JOIN MAKE IT CAL 2023 - The Fun starts Jan. 23rd

 Get out of your creative funk and back into your creative flow!
 Read these 10 ways to get your crafty mojo back without even leaving the house.
 Self-isolate, but don’t dampen your creativity! | TLYCBlog.com #creativity #knit #crochet #creative #maker #artist

 1// Try a kit.
 Craft kits are seeing a resurgence lately.
 Niche companies gather all the supplies you need for a popular craft and deliver them right to your door.
 Trying a kit for a craft you haven’t done in a while or have yet to try can help get your creative juices flowing.
-Check out some of these:
+Check out some of site’s sure to help your mojo:

 2// Finish Those WIPs.
 Admit it – you probably have at least one long-forgotten project collecting dust in your home.
 Pull out those WIPs (works in progress) and make some actual progress.
-This process might get your mind going on what you’d like to make next.
+This process might get your mind remembering the excitement you had for these past projects.
 Just don’t leave that WIP for too long!

 3// Clean Your Craft Room.
 Sometimes the main reason you can’t access your creativity is because you have to wade through piles of supplies in your craft room or maker space.
 Clear the clutter and literally make space for creativity.
-Working in a tidy space that smells nice and gets great light can help lift your mood and prepare you for your next masterpiece.
+Working in a tidy space that smells nice and gets great light can help bring your mojo back and lift your mood to create your next masterpiece.

 4// Make a Friend or Discover New Makers.
 As artists, it’s easy to get lost in your own head and to unintentionally isolate from the community around you.
 What better way to get fresh inspiration than seeing what others in (and outside of) your niche are doing!
 Scroll the discovery page on Instagram for new accounts to follow and trends to try.
 Join some new-to-you Facebook groups.
-Get lost on Pinterest or YouTube and you’re sure to find a unique perspective (or, at least a funny cat video).
+Get lost on Pinterest or YouTube and you’re sure to bring a little mojo back (or, at least a funny cat video).

 6// Learn a New Skill.
 When I get overwhelmed with crochet stuff and can’t think about my next pattern, I know it’s time for a break.
 But I can’t turn off my creativity.
 Instead, I channel that energy into learning something new.
 Maybe you’ve always wanted to try pressed florals, weaving, or watercolor.
 There’s no time like the present!
 Drop into your local library for a how-to book or try a website like Skillshare or Brit + Co for topic-focused online classes.